 Knowing the about pronunciations of Hawaiian Vowels will prepare you for the words you’ll encounter when on the islands.

-There are plenty of places available online to learn Pidgin Slang.
+There are plenty of places available online to learn Pidgin slang phrases.
 You can of course learn while in Hawaii.
 Immersion is a great way to learn quickly!

 Highly entertaining book with illustrations and english translations!
 Great for beginners!

-WikiHow has a short 6 steps on how best to understand Hawaiian Pidgin.
+WikiHow has a short 6 steps on how best to understand Hawaiian Pidgin Slang.